 6.1.
-Minutes: The minutes of the State Board of Regents and all committees with board delegated powers shall contain the names of those Regents who abstain from participation in their official capacities in transactions involving business entities where they have a position or own a substantial interest and have not filed a disclosure statement as required by this Conflict of Interest Policy.
-The minutes, however, are not required to record the names of those Regents who have filed disclosure statements or any information contained in those disclosure statements.
+Minutes: The minutes of the Board of Higher Education and all committees with board delegated powers shall contain the names of those Board members who abstain from participation in their official capacities in transactions involving business entities where they have a position or own a substantial interest and have not filed a disclosure statement as required by this Conflict of Interest Policy.
+The minutes, however, are not required to record the names of those Board members who have filed disclosure statements or any information contained in those disclosure statements.

 R122-7.
 Boards of Trustees